notsniped/TextBin/README.md

 > It will not save data on the cloud.
 Closing the browser will delete all of your data from the previous sessions.

+> We are working on localstorage saving of data (COMING SOON).
 # End...
 TextBin© 2020-2021